lrzjason/Comfyui-Condition-Utils/README.md

 #### Inputs

-- **filename**: A dropdown list of available `.pt` files (displayed without the extension) found in the `ComfyUI/models/conditions` directory.
+- **filename**: A dropdown list of available `.safetensors` files (displayed without the extension) found in the `ComfyUI/models/conditions` directory.
 Select the desired condition file to load.

 #### Outputs